Intro to Zen Program

 Intro to Zen at Chozen-ji

-Chozen-ji’s Intro to Zen Program is a new offering for those interested in experiencing our unique, physical approach to Zen.
-It will also give new students a chance to familiarize themselves with our method of training and community.
+A short term live-in stay is an opportunity to experience Chozen-ji’s unique, physical approach to Zen.
+It is also a chance for new students to familiarize themselves with our vigorous method of training, and our community.

-Through a rigorous daily schedule of zazen (seated meditation), okyo (chanting), Kendo (Japanese fencing), and boxing, Intro to Zen participants can expect to feel exhausted—but also sharper, more clear, and inspired to reset patterns in their lives.
+Through a daily schedule of zazen (seated meditation), okyo (chanting), Kendo (Japanese fencing), and boxing, live-in students can expect to feel exhausted—but also sharper, more clear, and inspired to reset patterns in their lives.

-Those interested in doing residential training at Chozen-ji long term (e.g., 3 months, 1 year, or 3 years) must start with one of the two Intro to Zen programs offered in 2024.
+Those interested in doing residential training at Chozen-ji long term (e.g., 3 months, 1 year, or 3 years) must start with a short term stay like the Intro to Zen program offered in the Fall of 2024.

 Watch our video showing how Western-style boxing matches the spirit and tradition of martial arts and Zen training at Chozen-ji.